enuwa/ETL_PIPELINE/README.md

 to ensure the reliability and accuracy of the data pipeline, providing a comprehensive learning experience in modern data engineering practices

+Business Introduction

+Zipco Real Estate Agency operates in the fast-paced and competitive world of real estate, where timely access to accurate information is crucial for success. .
+Our success factors likely include a strong understanding of local market dynamics, effective marketing strategies, and a commitment to client relationships.
+Their business focus may center on providing exceptional customer service, leveraging technology for efficient operations, and maintaining a robust online presence to attract leads.
+However, the company is currently facing a significant data challenge that hinders its operational efficiency.
+The existing data processing workflow is inefficient, resulting in disparate datasets.

+the Business Problem:
 At Zipco Real Estate Agency, we encounter several pressing challenges within our data processing:

 Inefficient Data Processing Workflow: The current data processing system is cumbersome